-Weduc app
+- Weduc app

 - letters home

 - website

 - coffee mornings

 - training/information sessions e.g. e-safety, bullying etc.

 We aim to have good working relationships with parents and carers and to work in partnership with them through transparency and honesty.
 However, we do not forget that their child's needs and welfare are our paramount concern, thus obtaining consent to take matters further is not always appropriate.
+This obligation is set out on our school website.